 After a workplace accident, you may need short- or long-term medical care, and you may be unable to earn the salary that your family depends on to make ends meet.
-A Morganton workers’ compensation lawyer from our firm wants to fight for the money you need and deserve.
+A Morganton workers’ compensation lawyer from Farmer & Morris Law, PLLC wants to fight for the money you need and deserve.

 Workers’ compensation insurance provides workers with financial support after an accident.
 However, getting this money often involves navigating many laws and paperwork – all of which our team would be happy to help you with.